openedx/edx-documentation/en_us/course_authors/source/running_course/course_enrollment.rst

 **Instructor**, click the link in the banner at the top of each page.
 For more information, see `Using edX Insights`_.

+.. note:: If your course has a fee, you can also create enrollment codes for organizations that purchase enrollments in your course.
+These organizations then distribute the enrollment codes to students.
+For more information, see :ref:`Provide Enrollment Codes`.

 .. _registration_enrollment:

 *********************************